 Make the most of your afternoons at camp this year with our afternoon schedule.
-Following an hour siesta, the afternoon program opens to allow Scouts to experience summer fun as a troop.
-On Monday through Thursday, Camp Hinds offers 12 activities periods (three each day) for troops to experience all the areas of camp.
-All the activities are 50 minutes.
-It is our hope that each troop will schedule at least one activity in each of our 12 program areas.
+Following Lunch/Siesta the afternoon program opens up to allow Scouts to experience summer fun.
+On Monday through Thursday, Camp Hinds offers program in all areas of camp.
+Buddy up and explore all the areas at camp and have some fun!
+Need help working on a merit badge you're in class for?
+Head to that program area to get some extra time in!

-- Please attend activities as a group, encourage all Scouts to come and try the activity. - If you are a large troop, you may wish to schedule more than one activity at a time. - All troops must have an adult present at the activity. - 🦃 If you opt for a troop time and want to visit a program area, please ask them ahead of time. - If you end up not going to a scheduled session, please let the office or the area know! - Realize that you may be sharing an area with another troop! - Mever invite yourself into a program area that is not staffed! - Programs may be changed by the time of the pre-camp meeting.
+- Please attend activities as a BUDDY PAIR, encourage all Scouts to get out of their campsite and have fun! - Realize that you may be sharing an area with other scouts!
+Remember a scout is courteous and kind! - Mever invite yourself into a program area that is not staffed! - Programs may be changed by the time of the pre-camp meeting.
 Please check with the camp leadership if you have questions or an idea.